Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R2D32
+A full day of frustrating coding today, continuing with the Takeaway Challenge that I started yesterday.
+The idea was to create an order from a menu of available items and to use the twilio api to send a confirmation text message.
+I decided that the api implementation was key to the challenge and so moved to that when it become clear I could spend the whole day messing with hashes.
+I learned how to use ENV variables with dotenv and also how to delete GitHub history after I discovered I had shared sensitive information online.

 ### R2D30
-this is the end if week 2 at Makers.
+This is the end if week 2 at Makers.
 I’ve managed to miss a few days of logging but coding was happening at pace.

 Today we spent the pairing session discussing a very tricky stage of the Oyster card challenge. it was class xtraction and the handling of penalty fairs for edge cases. we discussed loads and tied ourselves up.